MeshVSC/bizsentry/README.md

-# StockSentry
+# BizSentry

-StockSentry is a modern inventory management system built with Next.js and Tailwind CSS, featuring a beautiful glass morphism design system.
+BizSentry is a modern inventory management system built with Next.js and Tailwind CSS, featuring a beautiful glass morphism design system.
 Designed for speed, simplicity, and clarity, it helps businesses track stock levels, categories, and historical changes efficiently.

 **Note:** User authentication and management features have been removed.
 The application now operates in a global, no-user mode.
 All data is shared.

-**Development Status:** This repository contains the stable, production-ready version of StockSentry.
+**Development Status:** This repository contains the stable, production-ready version of BizSentry.
 See `DEVELOPMENT.md` for details on features and development history.

 ---